-From the Government Guidance for wedding and civil partnership receptions and celebrations updated 14th August 2020 From 15th August receptions and other celebrations for weddings and civil partnerships can take place for up to 30 people for a sit down meal.
-By their nature bringing family and friends together, though they know each other, above two households indoors means weddings are vulnerable to the spread of COVID-19.
+From the Government Guidance for wedding and civil partnership receptions and celebrations updated 26th September 2020

+From 28th September receptions and other celebrations for weddings and civil partnerships can take place for up to 15 people for a sit down meal.
+By their nature bringing family and friends together, though they know each other, are vulnerable to the spread of COVID-19.
+Anyone working is not included in the number of 15.